 91 hours of prerequisite coursework is required.

-*Please note that a Bachelor’s degree is not required for admission to the Program.
+*Please note that this is the last application cycle in which a bachelor’s degree is not required for admission to the Program.

 |*Courses highlighted in blue are used to calculate the science-math GPA.|